openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 createRandom(): Random

-Creates a **Random** instance for generating random numbers and setting seeds. <br>For details about the supported specifications, see [Random Number](../../security/cryptoFramework-overview.md#random-number).
+Creates a **Random** instance for generating random numbers and setting seeds.

+For details about the supported specifications, see [Random Number Specifications](../../security/cryptoFramework-overview.md#random-number-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework